Disability Services Information

 Campus Disability Contact Liaisons:

-The Associate Director of Learning and Disability Services serves as campus representative for matters concerning students with disabilities at Penn State Scranton.
+The Disability and Learning Services Specialist serves as campus representative for matters concerning students with disabilities at Penn State Scranton.
 Additional assistance is available through Health Services.

 Hawk Student Success Center, Study Learning Center 11